tesuji/ctf-writeups/2025/b01lers/pwn/guess/readme.md

 ```

 The binary security settings are good. pwntools's `checksec` says that the binary has no
-canary, however it does have canary stored in main frame.
+canary, however, it does have a canary stored in the main frame.
 The canary isn't checked back
-(xor) when main returned because main call `exit(0)` directly.
+(xor) when main returned because main calls `exit(0)` directly.
 ```sh
 [*] './chal'
     Arch:       amd64-64-little